-Residents employed by KFH and are paid every two weeks.
+Residents are classified as exempt (salaried) employees and are paid every two weeks.
 Paychecks are deposited directly into bank accounts by arrangement with KPNC.
-The current wage scale for residents, who are exempt (salaried) employees, is posted on the Regional Mental Health Training Programs website.
-Upon successful completion of their first year of training, neuropsychology residents are transferred to a Step Two position that allows for a slight increase in financial compensation.
-Detailed information on benefits, including medical and dental insurance coverage, can be found on the MyHR homepage under the tab Benefits & Wellness.
+The current wage scale for residents is posted on the Regional Mental Health Training Programs website.
+Detailed information on resident benefits, including medical and dental insurance coverage, can be found on the MyHR homepage under the tab Benefits & Wellness.

-9.06 Paid Time Off and Holiday Pay
+9.06 Paid Time off and Holiday Pay